Monica-Vu/Monica-Vu-ecc-dssb-IS24-code-challenge/README.md

 npm run serve
 ```

 In the terminal, it should specify the local address.
-If not, it is http://localhost:3001.
+If not, it is most likely http://localhost:3001.

+If you want to make changes to the application and see these changes locally, then you may run `npm run start:dev` instead of `npm run serve`

 ## Swagger Docs
 After running the backend, visit: http://localhost:3000/api-docs/